rostro36/Notes/Big Data/Week 03/03_questions.md

 	- File namespace +Access control (how the file system looks like)
 	- File to block mapping
 	- Block to location (node)
+- What does a secondary NameNode do?
+	- The secondary NameNode aggregates the log and makes checkpoints.
+It needs the same amount of RAM as the first one and making new checkpoints is a big job, that gets made about daily.
 - What does the DataNode do?
 	- It stores blocks of data.
 - What does the NameNode and DataNode talk with each other?